jrcollado1987/generator-kendo-mobile/README.md

 yo kendo-mobile:list
 ```

-### Run - Preview in the browser
+### Run in the browser

 Run `grunt serve` in the app root folder for fast and easy preview in the browser.

 ### Run in AppBuilder simulator

 Change your current directory to the 'app' folder.
-Make sure you have [appbuilder cli](https://github.com/Icenium/icenium-cli) installed.
+Make sure you have [appbuilder cli](https://www.npmjs.org/package/appbuilder) installed.
 Then you need to init the AppBuilder app.
 And lastly just run the simulator.

 ```bash
 npm install -g appbuilder